brybarrett/Harry-Yates/README.md

 British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 0°C, right now light rain is mixing with snow, making the streets glisten.
+Based in Stockholm, where the temperature is 0°C, right now a light snow is dusting the city.
 <!-- WEATHER_END -->

 <p align="left">